 Commit changes, push them to your fork and create a pull request against the repository.

-Review/edit the exported file formatting
+Review/edit the migrated file formatting

 If the document includes "Table of contents", remove this section in Markdown